 Design a logo and brand

-Your brand or logo represents the personality that the public will come to know in your business.
+Your brand or logo represents the personality that the public will come to associate your business.
 Developing a distinctive trade mark should be an integral part of your marketing strategy, but the work doesn't end with choosing what your business will be called or how the logo will look.

 There is no point investing time and energy on a trade mark that can't be registered or is already registered by someone else.
 By registering your trade mark early on in its development, you avoid this risk and ensure nobody else can use your distinctive brand name.

 What do you need to consider?

 Ownership of any IP should be explicitly outlined and recorded.
 Some IP might belong to the 'author' or 'creator' but it can also be difficult to establish ownership of IP where several people are involved in its creation.
 One of the most common mistakes organisations make is not securing rights from a third party contractor.

 Unless specified by a legally binding agreement, it can be difficult to determine where the ownership lies, so don't risk it -sort out who owns what well before your new venture hits the market.
 Employee contracts might also help to clearly establish ownership of any IP created within a business, though generally the news is good for employers as all IP generated by employees is owned by the company.

 How do I protect myself?

 You might pay someone to design a company logo and unless specified, the IP will belong to the designer as they have created an original work that will be protected by copyright.
 Payment does not necessarily give rise to ownership rights.
-The best way to ensure ownership would be through ensuring you have a contract of service with the designer.
+The best way to secure ownership would be by ensuring you have a contract with the designer that clearly addresses ownership.